essif-lab/framework/docs/terms/owner.md

 typeid: owner
 stage: draft
 hoverText: "Owner (of an Entity): the role that a Party performs when it is exercizing its legal, rightful or natural title to control that Entity."
+glossaryText: "the role that a %Party% performs when it is exercizing its legal, rightful or natural title to control that %Entity%."
 ---

 ### Short Description